tinymce/tinymce-docs/plugins/premium/comments/comments_callback_mode.md

 ### `tinycomments_delete`

-The `tinycomments_delete` function should asynchronously return a flag indicating whether the comment or comment thread was removed using the `done` callback.
+The `tinycomments_delete` function should asynchronously return a flag indicating whether the comment thread was removed using the `done` callback.
 Unrecoverable errors are communicated to {{site.productname}} by calling the `fail` callback instead.

 The `tinycomments_delete` function is passed a (`req`) object as the first parameter, which contains the following key-value pair: